BenjaminLupu/savage-worlds-counter-trackers/README.md

 </p>

 - Players can backup current values for later use.
-- Clicking on _Create Save Link_ button generate a URL with a series of parameters.
+- Clicking on _Create Save Link_ button generates a link with a series of parameters.
 - Each parameter corresponds to a counter value.
 - Store this link in a safe place for later use.
 #### Recover Saved Counter Values